reata/sqllineage/README.md

     db1.table1
 ```

+### Lineage Visualization
 One more cool feature, if you want a graph visualization for the lineage result, toggle graphviz option
 ```
-sqllineage -g -e "insert into db1.table1 select * from db2.table2; insert into db3.table3 select * from db1.table1;"
+sqllineage -g -e "insert into db1.table11 select * from db2.table21 union select * from db2.table22; insert into db3.table3 select * from db1.table11 join db1.table12;"
 ```
-A interactive matplotlib graph will then pop up, showing DAG representation of the lineage result:
+An interactive matplotlib graph will then pop up, showing DAG representation of the lineage result:
 ![Alt text](docs/_static/Figure_1.png)

 For visulization to work, you must have [graphviz](https://graphviz.org/) installed.
 With Ubuntu, it's simply